swiftlang/swift/docs/TextFormatting.rst

-However, upcasing is a trivial example: many such transformations—such as ``trim()`` or regex replacement—are stateful, which implies some way of indicating “end of input” so that buffered state can be processed and written to the underlying stream:
+However, upcasing is a trivial example: many such transformations—such as ``trim()`` or regex replacement—are stateful, which implies some way of indicating "end of input" so that buffered state can be processed and written to the underlying stream:

 .. parsed-literal::